Omi-Sachi/LoanManager-W-Streamlit/README.md

 # Display the custom HTML
 st.components.v1.html(custom_html)
 ```
+The HTML begins by creating an <div> element with the class = banner, which serves as a container to hold the image.
+By using the iframe element, which is used to store external media like GIFs, we can place the GIF inside the container.

+CSS then defines styling for the container, removing scrollability, allowing the image to take up 100% of the container, etc.

 ### Displayling loans using pandas

-treamlit inherintly suppots dataframes whne displaying tables, so i solution to turning an database into a table that can be displayed is by using python.
+Streamlit inherently supports dataframes when displaying tables, which makes it a good solution when turning a SQLite, database into a table.

+But, to use custom styling like making the container that holds the table scrollable, we must use markdown.
+This isn't possible, so instead the dataframe is converted into an HTML table.

+To do this, we first convert the DataFrame (df) into HTML using df.to_html(), giving us the HTML table.
+Using this, we render the frame, including the styled HTML it's placed in.

 ### How to alert board was implemented

 ![Game StartPage](https://raw.githubusercontent.com/Omi-Sachi/Hangman-w-Streamlit/main/images/Matplotlib_grid.png)

-Figuring out how to draw the hangman with the least amount of code was difficult, I was initially going to use conditions ( if statements ) and manually write out
-what needs to be drawn for each wrong guess.
-I knew this would take too long, so instead I implemeted a list of coordinates and used a for loop to iterate through each element in the list up to
-the number of wrong tries.
-I would then call ax.plot(x, y), which takes tuples.

-I was hesitant using this method because I have to redraw all components again with every rerun including if the guesses are wrong, which I feel to be inefficient.
-So I plan on updateing my program to include conditionals on when to redraw everything and using session states to keep track of what already drawn.
+First, the database is queried to get two sets of loans: those that are overdue and those due within five days.
+I use Python's datetime module to compare the repayment dates for each loan with the current date.

+If the query function returns empty lists, there are no upcoming or overdue loan which the user is notified on.

+If there are loans to display, I loop through the results and format each loan into a readable message using indexing to access specific fields (like loan ID, amount, due date, and reason).

+To display it i place the  alerts inside a st.text_area widget so users can scroll through them.

 ## Future updates:
 ### A list of improvements:

-1. There are a few function like delete_val and edit_val, whom i haven't encorporated into the webapplication, given the time i allocated to it i could finsih thoe bit by then.
-Bu i will complete i and keep updating this system, i have to think alot into how to not over clutter the page with features and input bxes whihc i another reason why i ahven't
+1. There are a few functions like delete_val and edit_val that I haven’t incorporated into the web application yet.
+Given the time I allocated to it, I could'nt finish those parts by the deadline.
+I will complete them and continue updating the system.
+I’ve had to think carefully about how to avoid cluttering the page with too many features and input boxes, which is another reason I haven’t implemented them yet.
-implemented it yet.
-2. Allow multiple users, thi isn't built into streamlit and is an extenion i could have created a basic pasword system with the sql database but i wanted to do thing properly
-understand more about encryption and how to keep password afe before attempting it but  did create a skeleton class called user, to try and simulate the creation of a loanmanager
-for each user.
+2. Allowing multiple users: This isn't built into Streamlit by default and would require an extension.
+I could have created a basic password system using the SQL database, but I wanted to do it properly to understand more about encryption and how to keep passwords safe before attempting it.
+I did, however, create a skeleton class called User to simulate the creation of a LoanManager instance for each user.